CDL-Quantum/CohortProject_2022/Week2_VQE/README.md

 ### (2) Consequences of a real electronic Hamiltonian on the qubit Hamiltonian after the Jordan-Wigner transformation

 All Hamiltonians in quantum mechanics are necessarily Hermitian operators, representable as Hermitian matrices.
 If, however, the Hamiltonian also satisfies time-reversal symmetry, then it can be shown that it is always possible to represent the Hamiltonian as a real-valued matrix--which, given the further condition of Hermiticity, implies a real symmetric matrix.
-Given that the Jordan-Wigner transformation replaces creation and annihilation operators with tensor products of spin operators, x, y, and z, on the multi-qubit space, it becomes clear that each spin-product term or "Pauli word" in the Hamiltonian should be expressible using an $even$ number of y spin (i.e. $\hat\sigma_y$) operators.
+Given that the Jordan-Wigner transformation replaces creation and annihilation operators with tensor products of spin operators on the multi-qubit space, it becomes clear that each spin-product term or "Pauli word" in the Hamiltonian should be expressible using an $even$ number of $y$ spin (i.e. $\hat\sigma_y$) operators.
 Otherwise, there would have to be imaginary contributions to the matrix elements.

-### (3) Optional: Pros and cons of Bravyi-Kitaev (BK) compared to Jordan-Wigner (JW) encoding
+### (3) Pros and cons of Bravyi-Kitaev (BK) compared to Jordan-Wigner (JW) encoding

 ***Pros***: BK gives rise to more local qubit Hamiltonians than does JW.
 In particular, JW mapping requires a non-local mapping across essentially the entire lattice (i.e., for all j < i, which implies the entire lattice if i adopts the maximal value).
 The hope is that this would somehow translate into a reduction of gate count on a quantum computer, especially for entangled or two-qubit gates.